durgadas311/MmsCpm3/rom/swtw-c80-romx/README.txt

 getchar()	Input char from console. getc(0)		Input char from console (only unit "0" allowed). gets(buf)	Input a line from console into buf.
-The LF/CR is not
-		placed in buf.
-BS is recognized and works.
-DEL will abort and return to monitor, however that behavior may not be safe.
-Other control chars are rejected. read(0, buf, len)
+Data is NUL
+		terminated and returns number of chars in buf, unless otherwise stated.
+Limited to 128 chars of input.
+		Edit characters are:

+		CR - End input, NUL terminate and return count.
+		^C - Abort input, return -1. buf is undefined.
+		ESC - Abort input and set single ESC char.
+		BS - Erase previous char.

+read(0, buf, len)
 		Input len chars into buf from console.
 BS is NOT recognized.